AMERICAN STANDARD(TM) ADVOCATES FOR CONTINUED HYGIENE VIGILANCE WITH HYGIENECLEAN(TM)

 Meeting All Your Personal Hygiene Needs

-To meet the growing needs to personal cleansing, the Slim Smart Washer™ 3 bidet elevates personal comfort and convenience without impacting hygiene.
+To meet the growing needs to personal cleansing, the Pristine™ e- bidet elevates personal comfort and convenience without impacting hygiene.
 Featuring two separate nozzles that provide independent front and rear cleansing with five adjustable positions.
 These nozzles clean themselves before and after every use and feature anti-bacterial protection to give consumers a reassuring feeling of clean.

 For over 140 years as a pioneer in the design and innovation sector, the highly dependable offerings of American Standard™ have been providing consumers with inviting bathrooms to relax in.
 Over the decades, innovative breakthroughs and technologies have further placed the brand at the forefront as it endeavors to raise the standard of living by delivering bathroom solutions that are beautiful, purposeful, and safe for everyone.